ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC records are returned for a single target, they are all discarded.
+    If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.

-8. Determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining.
+8. Determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until the process stops or there are no more labels remaining.

 To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following